mathebuddy/mathebuddy-simulator/README.md

 ## GitHub Desktop

 GitHub Desktop provides a nice graphical user interface to interact with GitHub projects (... and also other `git`-repositories).
-Follow the instructions from [https://desktop.github.com](https://desktop.github.com) and open GitHub Desktop.
+Follow the install instructions from [https://desktop.github.com](https://desktop.github.com) and open GitHub Desktop.

 Choose `[File]` $\to$ `[add local repository]` in the main menu and choose `YOUR_DIR/mathebuddy-public-courses` on your local disk.

-GitHub Desktop will show every change in the repository.
+GitHub Desktop will show every current and past change in the repository.

 # Contact